kubernetes/test-infra/testgrid/conformance/README.md

 All Kubernetes cluster providers are invited to post results from their conformance test jobs and results from reliable continuous integration against the release branches may even be used as a signal by the Kubernetes release team in the [release-blocking dashboards](https://k8s-testgrid.appspot.com/sig-release-master-blocking).

+For the original design doc and further details on the motivation please see [design.md](./design.md).

 ## Usage Guide

 1. First you will need to set up a publicly readable GCS bucket per [contributing test results](https://github.com/kubernetes/test-infra/blob/master/docs/contributing-test-results.md#contributing-test-results) to host your jobs' results.